-Wetlands shall be rated Category I, II, III, or IV according to the Department of Ecology's 2004 Washington State Wetland Rating System for Western Washington (Version 2 - Publication #04-06-025).
+Wetlands shall be rated Category I, II, III, or IV according to the Department of Ecology's wetlands rating system, as set forth in Washington State Wetland Rating System for Western Washington: 2014 Updated (Ecology Publication #14-06-007), or as revised.
 (See WAC 365-190-080(1)(a).)
 Wetland categories shall apply to the wetland, as it exists on the date the Town adopts the rating system, as the wetland naturally changes thereafter, or as the wetland changes in accordance with permitted activities.
 Wetland rating categories shall not change due to illegal modifications.